zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-amazon.md

 Do it.

 [APZ 105.2] (#apz105 .2) {#apz105 .2 .ref .apz} "Thus to the great waters
-What came like the swan,” says' thus' is the preparation of the parable.
+What came like the swan," says' thus' is the preparation of the parable.
 Shovels Watertub Kot' is a Bawari Brahman and his other academics When thinking of Buddha, few are like melting.
 Lacers are like water.
 A little stream of Brahmina has melted beyond the melting of the stream.